humweb/publishable/README.md

 ### Database column
 * The database column type must be `timestamp`.
 * The default database column name is `published_at`.
-However You may override the column name by defining `$publishableField` property on your model.
+However you may override the column name by defining `$publishableField` property on your model.

 ## Setup model